 Did you know you can help control flies in your cattle, sheep and goats while you feed your animals?
-Sure Champ® Extreme with Climate Control is a pelleted, daily supplement that contains garlic, a natural insect repellent that repels flies through breath and skin excretion.
+Sure Champ® Extreme with Climate Control is a pelleted, daily supplement that contains garlic, to deter insects.
 Just like all our Sure Champ Products, Sure Champ Extreme comes with the Amaferm® advantage to promote appetite and digestive health.
 Extreme also includes ingredients designed to help support animals during extreme temperatures and support hoof and coat care.
 By feeding Extreme, you should see fewer flies landing on and biting your animals, all while keeping their digestive system healthy.

 Flies are inevitable when you raise livestock.
 You can’t expect to eliminate every single one of them.
 However, when you plan ahead and take a proactive approach with your management and feeding routine, you can greatly reduce your risk of fly overload.
 Less flies = less pests, less pests = happy livestock, happy livestock = healthy livestock EVERY.
 DAY.